railwayapp/nixpacks/README.md

 ## Steps

+**Detect**

-1. Detect: Return the first matching builder for a source directory
+Return the first matching builder for a source directory

-2. Build
+**Build**

 1. Generate nix expression based on packages provided by builder
 2. Generate Dockerfile based on install, build, and start commands
 3. Copy app source to a temp directory
 4. Create `environment.nix` and `Dockerfile` files in the temp directory
 5. Return a Docker build command to run